Task-Synchronized Recurrent Neural Networks: Related Work

 It is also possible to give the time (or its change) simply as one of the regular inputs to the network, hoping that the model will learn to treat it correctly.
 We also consider, do experiments, and offer some analysis of this option here.
+The time input can also be encoded into a vector of useful features before feeding it to a model, capturing, e.g., relevant periodicity, like time of day, week, or year; similar to positional encodings in attention-based models.

-Recently, several RNN architectures have been introduced that treat time (differences) as a special kind of input for learning.
+Several RNN architectures have been introduced that treat time (differences) as a special kind of input for learning.

 The authors of \cite{mozer2017discrete} have added special time-scale-dependent states to Gated Recurrent Unit (GRU) network but have concluded, that such an approach is not more effective than a simple GRU with time differences as part of the regular input.
 Short-term and long-term modeling has been introduced in LSTSMs for giving recommendations from temporal usage data in \cite{ijcai2017-504}.
 Similarly, GRU-D, a variation of GRU with additional decay units to its gates and inputs based on the missingness of the variables was introduced in \cite{che2018recurrent}.
 It was observed, that the fact of missing data might also be informative.
 A slightly different approach has been taken in \cite{DBLP:journals/corr/PhamTPV16}, where instead of decaying the state, the forgetting of a network was directly influenced by the time lapse between the events.
-This direct transformation of forget gate has an impact on global memory which in turn can lead the model to forget about global history based on a longer time gap, which might not be wanted.
+This direct transformation of the forget gate has an impact on global memory which in turn can lead the model to forget about global history based on a longer time gap, which might not be wanted.

 To address this problem, Time-Aware LSTM \cite{BaytasEtAl17} was introduced, which decomposes LSTM's memory cell into two blocks: short-term and long-term memory.
 The short-term memory reacts to time irregularities in the same way as in previous models, while the long-term memory learns how much information to choose from the short-term memory.